 There are nine general holidays, and there are a few different ways to account for these days when assessing how much it costs to hire an employee.
 If you like, you can plan to be without help for these days and just include the holidays in the employee’s salary.

 Alternatively, you may figure out what your employee earns in a day, multiply that amount by 1.5, and then by 9.
 For example, if your employee earns $200 per day, assume each holiday will cost you $300, and in total, the nine holidays cost $2,700.
 When you add this figure to your employee’s salary, you can see how much it would cost to have your employee (or a temp) work these days.

-In most cases, you have to provide employees with two weeks paid vacation per year.
+In most cases, you have to provide employees with two weeks of paid vacation per year.
 Based on provincial laws, this number increases as employees stay with the company.
 If you can get by without your employee’s help for two weeks per year, you don’t have to account for any additional funds to accommodate vacations.
 You simply have to keep the employee’s annual salary in mind.
-However, if you cannot get by without help, you need to account for the cost of hiring a temp or paying other workers during this time period.
+However, if you cannot get by without help, you need to account for the cost of hiring a temp or paying other workers during this period.

 References & Resources